A Quick Guide To Buying An Antique Ring

 Buying antique jewellery is often more complicated than buying new.
 Antique jewellery is almost always handmade.
 Consequently, each piece is unique, making it impossible to compare to another example.

-An antique ring may also lack a stamp or hallmark, as hallmarking did not become standard practise until late in the Victorian Era / early in the Edwardian Period.
+An antique solitaire or cocktail ring may also lack a stamp or hallmark, as hallmarking did not become standard practise until late in the Victorian Era / early in the Edwardian Period.
 Cuts used on stones also differed with the now well recognised brilliant cut not being invented either until technological advances achieved during the Industrial Revolution made it possible.

 Therefore many antique diamonds are bought and sold even today without the addition of a GIA issued certificate of authenticity and inlaid into metals which do not feature stamps to attest to their authentication or provide information as to when and where or by whom they were made.